-Killarney tops lists of tourist destinations in Ireland, boasting a national park, castles, and all the kitsch a tourism-based local economy creates- and it was stunning and beautiful- but in Killarney I never felt welcome.
-Wexford was the opposite- Brad and I felt welcomed by nearly everyone we came in contact with- and were awed by the hospitality offered by the locals of Wexford.
+While Killarney tops many lists of the best tourist destinations in Ireland, boasting a national park, castles, and all the kitsch a tourism-based local economy creates- in Killarney, I felt every bit like a tourist being guided and managed by hospitality and tourism pro.
+Wexford, on the other hand, was the opposite- in Wexford, I felt both ordinary and honored with hospitality.
+There, we were welcomed by nearly everyone we came in contact with- and were left with full hearts by the hospitality offered by the locals of Wexford.

 Wexford afforded us the opportunity to spend time getting to know a part of Ireland less traveled by tourist, and in that, to get to know a little more of the authentic side of modern Ireland.

 before I jump into a detailed itinerary and tips for navigating Wexford, here are the highlights, with ratings.
 A stat added means it’s one of my absolutely-can’t-miss recommendations.

 ★New Ross & SS Dunbrody (a reproduction immigrant ship)

 Walking tour of Waterford (Cheap & departed from city center tourism office just before and just after lunch)

 ★Ballinesker Beach (A stunning beach with a beauty that haunts me to this day)

 Whites of wexford